cmda-vr/documentation/summaries/learning-virtual-reality.md

 Our existing computers and devices can be turned into virtual reality boxes simply by adding a few peripherals.

 * Most VR developers build their apps using game middleware like Unity3D.
 (Middleware engines, IDE's)
 * We can use web technologies to create applications.
 Faster to code and more cross-platform.
-Second; it affords us access to all of the existing infrastructure the Web has to offer. (hyperlinks, hosting etc.)
+Second: it affords us access to all of the existing infrastructure the Web has to offer. (hyperlinks, hosting etc.)
 * Video players represent a whole class of virtual reality technology by itself, it is a copy of the real world.

 ### Virtual Reality Applications
 * Video games are pretty obvious.
-* Virtual worlds; socual user-generated persistent virtual worlds.
+* Virtual worlds: socual user-generated persistent virtual worlds.
-* Education; Interactive learning.
+* Education: Interactive learning.
-* Productivity; 360 workspace instead of computer
+* Productivity: 360 workspace instead of computer
-* Tourism; panoramas
+* Tourism: panoramas
-* Architecture; Showing models and existing properties.
+* Architecture: Showing models and existing properties.
-* Live events; VR video for concerts and live events.
+* Live events: VR video for concerts and live events.
-* Web browsing; Navigate the web using VR.
+* Web browsing: Navigate the web using VR.
-* Enterprise; simulation, training etc.
+* Enterprise: simulation, training etc.

 ## Chapter 2 - Virtual Reality Hardware
 This is a rapidly evolving industry.
 New head-mounted displays are coming out all the time.

 ### Oculus Rift
 It spaned an entire VR industry, first consumer market.
-* DK1; low resolution
+* DK1: low resolution
-* DK2; positional head tracking with camera
+* DK2: positional head tracking with camera

 *CV1 is the difference between experiencing the promise of vr and actually experiencing it.*